dennlinger/summaries/README.md

-# `aspect-summaries`: A Collection of Tools for the Summarization Ecosystem
+# `summaries`: A Toolkit for the Summarization Ecosystem

 Author: Dennis Aumiller
 Heidelberg University